 Is Child Support Taxable?

-Child support isn’t taxable, according to the IRS.
+Generally speaking, child support isn’t taxable, according to the IRS.
 The government considers child support payments to be “tax neutral” personal expenses, so this money won’t be subject to income tax.
 This means that you won’t have to include child support payments received on your tax return.

-For instance, if you’re on the receiving end of child support payments, and you normally get roughly $2,600 per year, you won’t have to factor in the $2,600 when determining your gross income for the year.
+For instance, if you’re on the receiving end of child support payments, and you normally get roughly $2,600 per year, you won’t have to factor in the $2,600 when determining your taxable income for the year.

-Child Support: Is It Tax Deductible?
+Child Support: Is It Tax-Deductible?

-Under IRS law, personal expenses aren’t tax deductible; therefore, child support isn’t tax deductible either.
+Under IRS law, personal expenses aren’t tax-deductible.
+Therefore, child support isn’t tax-deductible either.
 This doesn’t have tax implications for the recipient of the child support, but it affects the payer.
 Specifically, the payer is taxed for the money used to make the child support payments.

 However, this doesn’t mean that child support is completely devoid of tax benefits.
-You may qualify for tax credits such as the Child and Dependent Care Tax Credit and the Child Tax Credit— but only if you have the Head of Household filing status.
+You may qualify for tax credits such as the Child and Dependent Care Tax Credit and the Child Tax Credit, but only if you have the Head of Household filing status.
 You can attain Head of Household filing status by claiming your child as a dependent.
 If you’re the payer, you can claim a child as a dependent if they lived with you for more than half of the year, according to the IRS.